Global strategies vs local realities: how can civil society bridge the gap?

 Day two: 20 October

-Day two will be all online starting at 11am, with an in-person option at the Banquet Hall at parliament from 3pm, followed by a conference dinner and drinks.
+Day two will be all online starting at 11am, with an in-person option at the Banquet Hall at Parliament from 1:45pm, followed by a conference dinner and drinks from 6pm.

-Note there are limited tickets for the in-person option.
-We have some options for people who have travelled to Wellington in the morning to watch the AM online keynotes together.
-Get in touch with Sarah King if you are interested in this.
+For anyone travelling to Wellington in the morning we are arranging somewhere for people to watch the online broadcast together from 11am - 1pm.
+Get in contact with Sarah King if you are interested in this.

 - Photo Competition and Collaboration Award winners announced (online & in-person).